-Demand factor Present position Projection Impact on services Community Expectation Equivalent to mainstream Better environmental outcome The way the waste is dealt with.
+Demand factor Present position Projection Impact on services Community Equivalent to Better environmental outcome The way the waste is Expectation mainstream dealt with.
 Make up of Waste Steam Diverse Attempt to reduce Improved Recycling.
-Reduction in waste to landfills
+Diverse Reduction in waste to landfills